-(Favicon is a tiny thumbnail image that appears at the start of a website’s url.
-Images should be 16 pixles by 16 pixels in size and called favicon.ico wehn upleaded to your website’s root folder.
-Favicons look professional and help visitors to find your url easily when listed alongside other website bookmarks.)
+(Favicon is a tiny thumbnail image that appears at the start of a website’s URL.
+Images should be 16 pixels by 16 pixels in size and called favicon.ico when uploaded to your website’s root folder.
+Favicons look professional and help visitors to find your URL easily when listed alongside other website bookmarks.)

 7. Use classical feng shui to calculate your auspicious image.

 8. A well-designed logo gives direction, faith, energy and meaning.
 It also adds value to your brand equity – invest in your logo if you are serious about your business.